Category Archives: Walks & Tours

 Midland Hotel, Manchester – The Full tour on Zoom

 The next tour is on Zoom, the full tour – every story, every nook, every cranny, every celeb.
 Date: No dates yet.
 Meet: On your computer!
-Booking: Not yet Cost: £7.50 * What an opportunity this is, given that you can’t tour the Midland Hotel in person because of Covid and building works, and even …
+Booking: Not yet Cost: £7.50 * What an opportunity this is, given that you … Continue reading

 Posted in Town Hall and the Main Buildings | Leave a comment